John-Abbott-College/1N6-Notes/content/topics/hardware/_readme.md

 - Uses a grid of mirrors
 - One light source that goes through a colour wheel and hitting this matrix of mirrors which will give a wide range of colours.

+# Internal components

+## Case
+- What is static electricity?
+Electric charge imbalance between various objects which causes a transfer of electrons which could cause damage to electronic components.
+- How is the case protecting from that?
+It grounds the components by being made of conductive material (usually metal) and being connected to the ground pin of the power supply.
+This ensures that any static charge is safely discharged to the ground instead of going through the components.